 - If you are using a shared computer cluster, then many of these libraries have probably already been pre-installed by your IT staff.
-Consult with them for more information. - If you plan to run HEMCO standalone on the Amazon Web services cloud, then all of these libraries will be included with the Amazon Machine Image (AMI) that you will use to start your cloud instance. - If your computer cluster has none of these libraries installed, then you will have to install them yourself (cf. Build libraries with Spack).
+Consult with them for more information. - If you plan to run HEMCO standalone on the Amazon Web services cloud, then all of these libraries will be included with the Amazon Machine Image (AMI) that you will use to start your cloud instance. - If your computer cluster has none of these libraries installed, then you will have to install them yourself.
+See our supplemental guide Build required software with Spack for detailed installation instructions.